 And the naked truth is: It’s not going to be easy.
 You need a solid goal and plan to stay focused and motivated.

-Therefore, take a few moments to answer these questions:
+To get a better idea of what I mean, take a few moments to answer these questions:

 - Why do you want to learn tech skills?